 Getting Married In Africa

 Africa, with its diverse landscape, spectacular wildlife and wealth of top-class accommodation, offers a range of romantic locations for ceremonies and is also a dream place for a honeymoon.
-Many couples opt for the excitement a classic safari reserves such as a scenic game parks rich in wildlife, or beautiful white beaches along the coast coupled with some of the most romantic lodges and luxury tented camps in the wilderness.
+Many couples opt for the excitement of classic safari reserves such as scenic game parks rich in wildlife, or beautiful white beaches along the coast coupled with some of the most romantic lodges and luxury tented camps in the wilderness.

-- Non citizens wishing to contract civil marriage in Mauritius after a publication of 24 hours only should apply to the Central Civil Status Office for a certificate attesting that they are not citizens / residents of Mauritius.
+- Non-citizens wishing to contract civil marriage in Mauritius after a publication of 24 hours only should apply to the Central Civil Status Office for a certificate attesting that they are not citizens/residents of Mauritius.

 - Their application should reach the Central Civil Status Office, 7th floor, Emmanuel Anquetil Building, Port Louis at least 15 days prior to the date of the civil marriage along with the following documents:

 - 2 photocopies of each birth certificate are drawn up in English or French

 - 2 photocopies of each passport (the first three pages only) and